Husnain08/Deep-Learning-with-Pytorch/README.md

 ## Contributing

-The unsolved template code could be found at the Udacity's Github [Here] (https://github.com/udacity/deep-learning-v2-pytorch)
+The unsolved template code could be found at the Udacity's Github. (https://github.com/udacity/deep-learning-v2-pytorch)

 ## Authors

 * **Muhammad Husnain**
-Please feel free to email me @ Muhammadhusnain08@gmail.com if you have any qquestions
+Please feel free to email me @ Muhammadhusnain08@gmail.com if you have any questions